 The only museum in the country dedicated to the early Americans’ struggle for independence, the Museum of the American Revolution showcases original artwork and artifacts from the period plus interactive exhibits tracing the seeds of the war to its impact today.
 Explore the Benjamin Franklin Museum and Franklin Court, home of the Philadelphia statesman, author, printer, inventor and postmaster.
 The building also is the nation’s first post office.

 Get an in-depth look at historic treasures with a professional tour group.
-See the sights from a horse-drawn carriage with the 76 Carriage Company or embark on a neighborhood or themed tour with Philly Tour Hub, whose Philly on Tap beer tour is always a hit.
+See the sights from a horse-drawn carriage with the 76 Carriage Company or embark on a neighborhood or themed tour with WeVenture, who can guide you through Philadelphia in the eyes of a historian, artist, or food lover.
 Take a walk on Philadelphia’s dark side with Grim Philly Tours and learn about vampires and ghost hunting.
 Join Ghost Tour of Philadelphia for a candlelit walk through the neighborhood to learn about rumors of hauntings and the macabre past of some of the area’s historic sites and landmarks.

 Visitors don’t have to be religious to enjoy these historic landmarks that are still active houses of worship.
 Christ Church, stablished in 1695, is sometimes called “the nation’s church,” hosting Sunday services every weekend for more than 300 years, when the likes of George Washington sat in a pew.
 Other historic houses of worship include St. Augustine Church – founded in 1796 as the first permanent establishment of the Augustinian order in the U.S. and a setting for scenes in The Sixth Sense.
 Historic St. George’s United Methodist Church has been in continuous service since 1769 and is called “The Cradle of American Methodism.”
 Sephardic synagogue Mikveh Israel is the oldest synagogue in Philadelphia, established in 1740.